exceljs/exceljs/README.md

 **Main Export is now the Original Javascript Source**

 Prior to this release, the transpiled ES5 code was exported as the package main.
-From now on, the package main comes directly from the lib/ folder
+ From now on, the package main comes directly from the lib/ folder.
+ This means a number of dependencies have been removed, including the polyfills.

 **ES5 and Browserify are Still Included**